Cadets Were Playing Game, Not Flashing 'White Power' Sign, Military Finds

 They are well aware of what they are doing and think it’s funny.
 Disgusting. #ArmyNavyGame pic.twitter.com/mrpuIKrZGM— Fella (@BruthaManTho) December 14, 2019

 "We investigated this matter thoroughly," Lt.
-Gen. Darryl A. Williams, superintendent of U.S. Military Academy said in a news release.
+Gen. Darryl A. Williams, superintendent of the U.S. Military Academy, said in a news release.

 "Last Saturday we had reason to believe these actions were an innocent game and not linked to extremism, but we must take allegations such as these very seriously," Williams said.